 where is the SSH authorized_keys file located?

-How to add multiple keys from different accounts to SSH authorized_keys file?
+How to add keys to SSH authorized_keys file?

 FAQ about SSH authorized_keys file